iains/gcj/gcc/doc/gccint/control-flow-graph/maintaining-the-cfg.rst

 Usually a code manipulating pass simplifies the instruction stream and the flow of control, possibly eliminating some edges.
-This may for example happen when a conditional jump is replaced with an unconditional jump.
+This may for example happen when a conditional jump is replaced with an unconditional jump, but also when simplifying possibly trapping instruction to non-trapping while compiling Java.
 Updating of edges is not transparent and each optimization pass is required to do so manually.
 However only few cases occur in practice.
 The pass may call ``purge_dead_edges`` on a given basic block to remove